Skip navigation

 MCV (Mean Corpuscular Volume)

-What is an MCV Blood Test?
+What is an MCV blood test?

 MCV stands for mean corpuscular volume.
 An MCV blood test measures the average size of your red blood cells.

-Other names: CBC with differential
+Other names: CBC with differential, Mean Cell Volume, Mean Corpuscular Volume

 What is it used for?